AIA G702 Application for Payment Guide

 Stored Materials on the G702

-Stored materials usually appear in the “total completed and stored to date” amount — which rolls up from your G703/SOV detail.
-Whether you can bill stored materials (and what backup is required) depends on your contract and the reviewer’s process.
+Stored materials usually appear in the total completed and stored to date amount, which rolls up from your G703/SOV detail.
+Whether you can bill stored materials and what backup is required depends on your contract and the reviewer’s process.

-Common stored materials “gotchas”
+Common stored materials gotchas

-• Billed without backup (invoices, photos, releases)
+• Billed without backup such as invoices, photos, or releases

 • Stored values counted twice across periods